hirosystems/docs/docs/platform/create-chainhook.md

 ![Create Chainhook Window](./images/chainhook-select-chainhook-tab.jpeg)

-Select the _Create chainhook_ button at the bottom of the screen.
+Select the _Create a Chainhook_ button at the bottom of the screen.

 ![Create Chainhook Window](./images/chainhook-create-chainhook-window.jpeg)